-It is important that those working to shape the city reflect London, but Future of London found that its members and supporters found diversity of talent an ongoing challenge.
-The programme has brought together organisations from across the public and private sectors – including Arup, the GLA, The Department for Levelling Up, Housing and Communities, and a range of housing associations and London boroughs – to host candidates and provide them with in-depth experience of the built environment.
-View all of the candidates and their first placement hosts here.
+It’s crucial that those working to shape the capital reflect its diversity, but at Future of London we’ve consistently found that our members and supporters find recruiting talent that is representative of the city an ongoing challenge.
+We’ve launched this programme to bring together organisations from across the public and private sectors – including Arup, the GLA, The Department for Levelling Up, Housing and Communities, and a range of housing associations and London boroughs – to host candidates and provide them with in-depth experience of the built environment.

 This is a pilot for the Emerging Talent Programme, but Future of London has ambition to continue to grow the programme in future. and hopes to begin recruiting for candidates for the next cohort in late 2022.
 For more information visit the Future of London website.
+You can check out all of the candidates and their first placement hosts here.
 If your organisation is interested in being involved in the programme then get in touch with Future of London.

 Visit the Emerging Talent Programme page for more information about the project.

 FURTHER INFORMATION: Future of London helps build better cities through knowledge, networks and leadership – across disciplines, organisations and sectors.
 We are the capital’s independent network for regeneration, housing, infrastructure and economic development practitioners, with 5,000+ professionals using FoL as a hub for sector intelligence, connection and professional development, and a mandate to prepare the next wave of cross-sector city leaders.